Who Is Dave Chappelle?

 Dave Chappelle began making appearances in films such as Robin Hood: Men In Tights and Half Baked in the mid-1990s.
 In 2003, Chappelle landed his own show on Comedy Central, Chappelle's Show.
 He received two Emmy Award nominations for the wildly popular and controversial show, which frequently addressed race relations.
-In 2006, he abruptly quit the show and moved to a farm in Ohio.
+He abruptly quit the show in 2006 and was out of the public eye for several years, until starting his comeback in 2013.

 Comedian and actor David Khari Webber Chappelle was born on August 24, 1973, in Washington, D.C.
 Chappelle's parents were both professors: His father, William, taught at Antioch College in Yellow Springs, Ohio, and his mother, Yvonne, worked as a professor at Howard University and then the University of Maryland, while also serving as a Unitarian minister.
 Chappelle's parents separated when Dave was 6 years old, and he subsequently began splitting time between his parents' homes in Wasington and Ohio.

 Inspired by the sitcom The Cosby Show and its star, comedian Bill Cosby, Chappelle decided he, too, wanted to have a career as a comedian.
 As a high school student at the Duke Ellington School of the Arts in Washington, D.C., Chappelle began a stand-up career.
 Because he was underage, his mother often had to accompany him to clubs as a legal guardian.
 Even at an early age, Chappelle's brand of humor was controversial, leading to frequent heckling—he was even booed offstage during amateur night at New York's famous Apollo Theatre.

 Dave Chappelle decided to forgo college to start a stand-up career in New York City.
 By the early 1990s, he had begun earning accolades for his work in comedy.
 He made his film debut in Robin Hood: Men in Tights (1993) and became the youngest comedian to be featured on the HBO special Comic Relief VI (1994).